stanford-gps-lab/mcos/README.md

  - **master** - the master branch is the most recent, fully working and tested version of the code.
 Think of this as what would be the stable production release build.
  - **development** - the development branch contains a nearly fully stable version of the code that has some of the newest features developed.
 Each feature should be individually tested and known to work, but if there are issues caused by two features interacting, that can be handled on the development branch if needed (in general, you should make sure your feature isn't breaking any of the code before pushing to development).
- - **feature-branch** - all other branches should be where you are actively developing a feature (e.g. 'ppp-filter' would be where the ppp filter is being developed).
+ - **feature-branch** - all other branches should be where you are actively developing a feature (e.g. 'broadcast-algorithm-feature' would be where the broadcast algorithm is being developed).
 Naming should be clear and simple with `-` used as the character for spaces as desired.
 NOTE: when working on a feature, you might have a good working subset of that feature which can be pushed to development if you want, you don't need to wait until the entire feature is built out.

 ## Naming Conventions ##